Nikon D780 vs W150

 Studio photographers will appreciate that the Nikon D780 (unlike the W150) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the W150 are recent models that are part of the current product line-up.
 The W150 replaced the earlier Nikon W100, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D780 and W150 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Nikon W150 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D780 or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.